Briton Ferry: Briton Ferry floating dock

-In the 1850s, the Briton Ferry Floating Dock Company was incorporated and bought land from the Earl of Jersey to build the Briton Ferry Docks.
+The Briton Ferry Floating Dock Company was incorporated by the Briton Ferry Dock and Railway Act 1851 (14 & 15 Vict. c. xlix), and bought land from the Earl of Jersey to build the Briton Ferry Docks.
 When it opened in 1861, the dock consisted of an outer tidal basin which had round-ended jetties at its mouth and quays along its sides and an inner floating dock of 5.3 hectares, enclosed by masonry walls and sandstone.
 The water level was maintained by a single gate, which included a buoyancy chamber.
 It covered an area of 23.7 acre.
 The gate was 56 ft wide, and the unique structure with its floating caisson was designed by Brunel's father, Sir Marc Brunel.
 Following Brunel's death in 1859, Robert Brereton took over as engineer and also acted as engineer for improvements made in 1872 and 1873.

-The company went bankrupt and the Great Western Railway took over the docks until they were closed in 1959.
+The company went bankrupt and the Great Western Railway took over the docks by the Briton Ferry Dock (Transfer) Act 1873 (36 & 37 Vict. c. ccxii).
+They were nationalised along with the Great Western Railway, until they were closed in 1959.
 The inner basin has been largely built upon.

-In 2000, the dock walls and lock gate were Grade 2 listed for their industrial and archaeological interest as the major surviving built component of Brunel's docks.
-The dock is a scheduled Ancient Monument.
+In 2000, the dock walls and lock gate were Grade II listed for their industrial and archaeological interest as the major surviving built component of Brunel's docks.
+The dock is a scheduled monument.

 As part of a regeneration programme instigated by Briton Ferry Brunel Dock Trust in 2005 to preserve, restore and maintain the heritage of Brunel's historic site and its structures for public benefit, a tower, which formed part of the complex, was refurbished.
 It was an accumulator tower for the hydraulic system, which operated the dock gate and cranes.
 The system was designed by William Armstrong, and in 2010, the Institution of Civil Engineers unveiled a plaque at the site to commemorate the 200th anniversary of his birth.
 The outer basin has potential use by fishing boats and yachts.